TylorS/typed/apps/website/content/guides/ui-window-splitter.md

 Without `valuePerPixel`, the parent dimension minus separator thickness represents 100 value units.
 This fits the default percentage range and a two-pane grid using `value` and `100 - value` fractional tracks.
 For a pixel-based pane layout, pass `valuePerPixel: 1` instead.
 Other units need a positive, finite scale.
-The scale and orientation are sampled when a gesture starts; responsive layout changes during that gesture do not continually reinterpret its origin.
-Positive axis-aligned CSS scaling is included in the conversion: pointer coordinates and separator thickness use viewport pixels, while the parent client area excludes borders and scrollbars.
-Rotation, skew, or reversed visual layouts need a separate layout/coordinate policy.
+Scale and orientation are sampled at gesture start.
+Positive axis-aligned CSS scaling is supported; rotation, skew, or reversed visual layouts need a separate coordinate policy.
+See the [WindowSplitter API](/reference/modules/%40typed%2Fui%2FWindowSplitter) for custom drag scaling.

 Pointer up, cancellation, lost capture, and render-Scope teardown release the session.
 A second pointer cannot take over an active gesture.
 The host composes caller styles with `touch-action: none`